ajccosta/amortizedfree-setbench/README.md

   * Core(s) per socket  : 24
   * Memory              : 377G

-## 🎉 Claims from the paper supported by the artifact:
+## 🎉 Claims from the paper supported by the artifact: [????
+To be updated????????]
 - *claim 1*.
 NBR+ is faster than other reclamation algorithms considered in the paper.
   - please check throughput plots in nbr_setbench/nbr_experiments/plots/generated_plots.
   - On our 144 CPUs and 4 sockets machine with 188G memory NBR+ has better throughput after 72 threads than other reclamation algorithms.